Skip to content

 }

-Displays incoming links to the current note.
+Displays incoming links to the current file.

 Data Flow

-1. Current Path: Monitors active file
+1. Current Path: Receives the active file path as a prop.

-3. UI Rendering: Lists clickable backlink sources
+3. UI Rendering: Lists clickable backlink sources with filename display.

 Data Flow Architecture